top of page

 The 'Good Mother' Myth

-From early in our lives, many of us were taught to be independent, to do it all ourselves and make sure it’s done just right.
-This generation of mothers is used to striving, finding answers quickly and excelling in being good.
-The good daughter.
-The good student.
-The good worker.
-The good business owner.
-The good partner.
-The good friend.
+From early in our lives, we were taught to be independent, to do it all ourselves and make sure it’s done just right.

 And now, the good mother.

-Good mothers are selfless, organized, productive and dedicated to mothering 24/7 but also make time for self care and ensuring their families have clean, tidy, screen-free homes.
+Good mothers are selfless, organized, productive and dedicated to mothering 24/7 but they also make time for self care and ensuring their families have clean, tidy, screen-free homes.

 Good mothers cherish every minute and love motherhood.